playbeing/dinish/README.md

 For details see [FONTLOG.txt](https://raw.githubusercontent.com/playbeing/dinish/master/FONTLOG.txt).

+- 2025-02-07 - v4.006: Fix handling of minus in the Italic axis (#15).
+Fix version info in static fonts.
 - 2025-01-28 - v4.005: Fix kerning issues with T (#14), minus alignment (#15) and a-ring in ss02 (#16).
 Improve variable font axis descriptions.
 - 2024-12-23 - v4.004: Add Black weight (static instance only).
 Also replaces corrupt v4.003 release.
 - 2024-12-20 - v4.003: Remove "Regular" from the internal font name (variable font only).